-Assessments will take place at the end of every topic and are based around the four skills of listening, reading, writing and speaking.
+Assessments will take place at the end of every topic and are based around the three skills of listening, reading and writing.
 Assessments are based on real GCSE tests and try to mimic these as far as possible, using real GCSE questions as well as specimen questions.

-Although assessments are topic-based, every assessment includes at least 2 questions from previously learnt topics to ensure students retain vocabulary using the spaced learning approach.
+Although assessments are topic-based, KS4 assessments include at least 1 question from previously learnt topics to ensure students retain vocabulary using the spaced learning approach.
 In addition, assessments include a variety of question styles to ensure that students are not only being tested on topic vocabulary but also on their exam strategy.

 Assessment results are recorded by both teachers and students to track progress.
 Students record results of listening and reading activities in their assessment grids, which are kept in the front of their books.
-Students enter their marks on an assessment tracker in KS4, which is kept in their folders.
-Referring to the assessment grids and trackers on a frequent basis allows students to track their progress effectively and pinpoint which skills or topics they need to focus their efforts on.
+Referring to the assessment grids on a frequent basis allows students to track their progress effectively and pinpoint which skills or topics they need to focus their efforts on.

 Teachers register marks from assessments and terminal exams on a DATA tracker which automatically works out the grade and whether the student is on, above or working towards target, according to their expected grade.
-Marks from each individual question within assessments are all recorded, so early identification of weakness in answering a certain type of question is evident, as well as a weakness in a certain topic or skill.